madetech/handbook/roles/sfia/designer.md

 _Below are examples of behaviours and responsibilities a person in this role might be expected to demonstrate.
 The list is provided for illustrative purposes only._

-* Applies the GDS design system components to existing software system.
+* Applies the GDS design system components to an existing software system.
 * Describes how to begin to make a service more accessible.
 * Aware of some research biases and how to try to avoid them.
-* Strucutures their own work for others to give feedback.
+* Structures their own work for others to give feedback.
 * Awareness of the wider reasons a project is slower or not always concentrating on the user needs.
 * Proactively takes time off for learning new skills or strengthening existing ones.